 Will it be today, when we were lounging on the blanket spread on the floor, or the times I sat on the couch with my phone while they’re playing cars?
 I’ll stop what I’m doing and wonder, “Is this a moment they’ll remember several years from now?”

 What I learned is that memories don’t discriminate.
 They include both good and bad, the grand and small.
 We remember the big outings to Disneyland just as much as drawing pictures in our room.

-These memories you’re creating will come together and form an opinion of their childhood.
+These memories you’re creating can come together and form an opinion of their childhood.

 What won’t matter is if you worked zero, 20, 40 or even more hours in a week at your job.
 More than likely, they’re not counting.
 What they will remember is that you did what you thought was best for them.
 Sometimes you did the only thing you could do for them.

 Don’t feel bad because you see your kids a few hours in a day, or beat yourself up because you feel like they’re not getting “enough stimulation.”
 We do what’s best, what we enjoy, or even what’s necessary.

 They’ll remember the time you let them crawl in your bed at night because they couldn’t fall asleep, or playing in the kitchen as they pretended to cook alongside you.
-Small details of planting seeds in the backyard or eating pancakes on the weekends will stay with them for years.
+Small details of planting seeds in the backyard or eating pancakes on the weekends can stay with them for years.

 Creating childhood memories doesn’t always need grand plans or extravagant activities.
 Childhood memories are important, but we don’t create and “finish” them.
 Instead, we continue to make them.
 Right now, you’re forming memories with your kids.

 Creating beautiful holiday decorations or first back-to-school photos are fantastic, so long as you enjoy them and not because you feel obligated to.